 Life on The Trans Siberian ( Mongolian) Express ( Railway)

 The cabins on the train had four berths, we were sharing with two gentlemen, a Mongolian and a guy that we established was from Minsk.
 That was about as far as the conversation went with Minsk guy.
 He seemed nice, he taught us the Belarusian word for snow, snieh, gave us some of his vodka and offered us a share of his leg of roast lamb that he’d brought along, wrapped in newspaper.
 It sat on the table for the whole trip.
 He’d get his knife out and hack a bit off when he was peckish.

-When we boarded the train in Moscow we couldn’t understand why everybody had so much baggage, it was bizarre, bales and bales of random stuff tied up with string.
+When we started this classic railway journey in Moscow we couldn’t understand why everybody had so much baggage.
+It was bizarre, bales and bales of random stuff tied up with string.
 These people weren’t just stowing it in their own cabins, they had special keys to unlock and remove panels in the train, in the ceiling, in the walls, everywhere.
 It wasn’t unusual for a smiling Mongolian to enter our cabin, squeezing a bale of something or other through the door and casually remove part of the roof and stuff the something up there.
 They were very nice, but we weren’t exactly sure what was going on and were kind of worried about the legalities.
 Nobody else seemed too bothered by it, so we adopted the ” smile and wave” approach.

 Food on The Trans Siberian or Trans Mongolian Express

 There is a dining car, it also sells beer.
 I didn’t eat there at all so I can’t comment.
 I expect they serve borscht.